js13kGames/black-cat-shinobi/README.md

 # Black Cat Shinobi

-Is a platform game were you need to perform jumps and acrobatics moves to find the Torii gates to finish your shinobi missions.
+Is a platform game where you need to perform jumps and acrobatics moves to find the Torii gates, so you can finish your shinobi missions.

 You can play a live version here: https://igorfie.gitlab.io/black-cat-shinobi/